Actis Capital: Investments

 In 2022, Actis acquired controlling stake in Yellow Door Energy, a Dubai-based solar provider company; invested in Indian renewables platform BluPine Energy, targeting 4GW capacity of utility scale solar, wind and storage projects (backed by up to US$800 million of capital); backed Southeastern Europe renewables business Rezolv Energy; and invested in Southeast Asia renewables platform Levanta Renewables.

 In March 2023, Actis sold its stake in Lekela Power, Africa's largest pure-play renewable energy independent power producer in Africa’s biggest renewable energy deal, and later in the year sold its stake in BTE Renewables, the continent's second largest renewables player.

 In February 2023, Actis partnered with EnCap to invest in Catalyze, targeting a build-out of around 600MW capacity of solar and battery storage.
-In May 2023, Actis launched Nozomi investing $500million in this platform for renewable energy in Japan.
+In May 2023, Actis launched Nozomi, investing $500 million in this platform for renewable energy in Japan.
 In August 2023, Actis acquired a portfolio of Latin American and US data centers for US$35 million.

 In 2024, Actis acquired a telecom tower portfolio in the Western Balkans, branded as ConnectisTower; a portfolio of operational hybrid annuity model road assets in India; an operational energy transmission asset totalling 743 km; and a 2.2GW diversified generation platform from Enel Generación Perú, taking over one of Peru's largest diversified generation portfolios.
 The firm also launched a new Asian data centre platform, Epoch Digital.

 In April 2024, Actis and Fortescue were awarded rights to develop major green hydrogen project in Oman, with the potential to produce up to 200,000 tonnes of green hydrogen per year.
 In September 2024, Actis signed to invest in the world’s largest integrated renewables and energy storage project in the Philippines (when fully commissioned, as measured by battery energy storage capacity).

 Divestments

 In September 2019, Actis sold Atlantic Energias Renováveis and its operating 642MW wind power portfolio to China General Nuclear (CGN) for a reported figure of c.
-R$4 billion, or roughly six-to-seven times of its initial investment in local currency.
+R$4 billion, or roughly six-to-seven times its initial investment.
 Actis benefited from being one of the early movers into renewable energy generation in Brazil, reaching the status of joint-largest wind operator in the country with platform companies Atlantic and Echoenergia.

 In January 2023, Actis disposed of its 15% stake in Singapore based, Indorama Eleme Fertilisers and Chemicals, a sub-Saharan producer of urea, to Indorama Corporation which already held 85% and regained full control of its stakes.
 In June 2023, Actis sold the South African renewable energy developer BTE Renewables to French companies Engie and Meridiam.